Entrants

 Class R-2: Jaguar Automobiles

-Class R-3: MG Automobiles
+Class R-3: MG (Non “T” Series) Automobiles

-Class R-4: Austin-Healey Automobiles
+Class R-4: Austin Healey Automobiles

-Class S: Ford Model A
+Class S: Ford Model A Automobiles

-1931 Ford A Sedan (town)
+S-2: 1929 Ford A 2-Door Sedan

 Class T: Ford Thunderbird

-1955 Ford Thunderbird
+T-4: 1956 Ford Thunderbird

-Class U: Vintage Commercial to 1973
+Class U: Vintage Commercial Vehicles through 1973

-Class V: Vintage Motorcycles
+Class V: Vintage Motorcycles through 1973

 Class X: DeTomaso Automobiles